ArthurClemens/mithril-page-slider/README.md

-# Page Slider for Mithril
+# Page Slider for Mithril on mobile and desktop

-Component to create page transitions in a Mithril application.
+Component to create page-to-page transitions in a Mithril application.

-Version 0.1.0
+Version 0.1.1

 ## Examples